Teen Titans: Trouble in Tokyo: Plot

-They express their feelings for each other until Robin becomes distracted by a new clue to Brushogun's location, causing Starfire to fly away out of sadness.
-The shadowy figure sends a new version of Saico-Tek, who is now clad in all pink, to eliminate him.
+Robin and Starfire express their feelings for each other, but Robin becomes distracted by a clue to Brushogun's location, saddening Starfire, who flies away.
+The shadowy figure deploys a new version of Saico-Tek to eliminate Robin.
+Robin seemingly kills Saico-Tek and is arrested by Ushara.
+Elsewhere, a little girl helps Starfire realize that her feelings for Robin are mutual.